MapoftheInternet.com

 to aid searching.

-.MAP addresses can be obtained to allow short
+.MOTI addresses can be obtained to allow short

 convenient, easy to remember names that map to